tpm2-software/tpm2-openssl/README.md

 openssl enc -provider tpm2 -aes128 -e -K $KEY -iv $IV -in data.txt -out data.enc
 ```

-The provided key will be imported into a temporary object in the NULL hierarchy.
+The key (`-K`) used for the operation will be imported into a temporary object
-The object will be removed after `EVP_CIPHER_CTX_free` gets called.
+in the NULL hierarchy.
+The object will be removed after `EVP_CIPHER_CTX_free`.

 ## Random Number Generation